 The extraction of minerals involves earthworks.
-Inevitably, there are impacts on the environment, on land or in the oceans.
-The miner must understand the likely extent of these impacts, and how they can they be managed, as part of planning the mine, and obtaining regulatory approvals.
+As with any human activity, there are impacts on the environment.
+Mining companies must understand the likely extent of these impacts, and how they can they be managed, as part of planning the mine, and obtaining regulatory approvals.
 Environmental management is core business for mining companies.

 From the moment mining begins, the rehabilitation work starts.
-As mining proceeds in one direction, in search of mineral-bearing ore, completed areas of mining are typically filled in and/or re-contoured using waste rock, covered in topsoil, and sown in vegetation.
+As mining proceeds completed areas of mining are typically filled in and/or re-contoured using waste rock, covered in topsoil, and sown in vegetation.

 Eventually the mine closes, but the job doesn’t stop there.
-A farm that is mined will be returned once again into farmland - and is often more productive as a result, with enhanced soil fertility.
+A farm that is mined will be returned to farmland - and is often more productive as a result, with enhanced soil fertility.
 Conservation land or native forest will be returned, with active plantings, translocation of native wildlife, pest management, and with time doing the rest.

 Land-owner permission must be sought for exploration and mining.
 For private land owners, that is usually subject to a lease or buy-back arrangement for occupation of land.
 Agreement is reached in almost all cases because the value of the land for mining is very high compared to any other land-use.